anshi06/Eatbite/README.md

-Make sure users are able to see restraunts while visiting the app , but not able to pay without auth
+Make sure users are able to see restraunts while visiting the app , but not able to pay without auth Make sure to remove warnings related with redux state update